Difference Between Short Term vs Long Term Capital Gains

 Key Differences Between Short Term vs Long Term Capital Gains

-Both Short Term vs Long Term Capital Gains are popular choices in the market; let us discuss some of the major Difference Between Short Term vs Long Term Capital Gains:
+Both Short Term vs Long Term Capital Gains are popular choices in the market.
+Let us discuss some of the major Differences:

 - In any case, short-term vs Long-Term Capital Gains, the seller (or the profit maker) has to pay taxes to the government.
 However, the rate of taxation on different transactions may be different depending on nature and other factors.

-Head To Head Comparison Between Short Term vs Long Term Capital Gains
+Short Term vs Long Term Capital Gains Comparison Table

-Let us make a comparative study to understand comparison Between Short Term vs Long Term Capital Gains
+Below is the 7 topmost comparison between Short Term vs Long Term Capital Gains

 |Short Term Capital Gains||Long-Term Capital Gains|